23mel/mkdocs/docs/gnss.md

 #### Notes
 - If you want to follow the hardware documentation, under step 14, creating a COM11 port will not work.
 However, it should work if you use COM3 instead.
 - You should be testing the GNSS in an open-space environment, where the antenna has a direct view to the sky.
 You can go to a rooftop and try it out.

+## Tasks
+- Start & receive data with the GNSS on the laptop
+- Publish GPS data to ROS as a ROS message (sensor_msgs/NavSatFix or otherwise)